sozalpasan1/scoobydoogame/TechSpec.md

 - **Methods**
     - **`move`**
         - **Input**: `String direction`
-        - **Behavior**: Moves Scooby based on direction, checks for snacks, and avoids obstacles.
+        - **Behavior**: Moves Scooby based on the direction.
+Addionally, checks for snacks at the new location.
     - **`resetPosition`**
         - **Behavior**: Sets Scooby's starting position when restarting or starting a new level.
     - **`snackCheck`**